ReventonC/COGS121Project/milestones/milestone5.md

 # Milestone 5

 ## User Action 1:
-Lets pretend that you have two houses.
-Make two accounts and log in.
+Pretend you have two houses.
+Create two new accounts and log in.
 Create your kitchen based on what you envision by adding ingredients.
 Do the same for your second account.
 Realize that you forgot to add an ingredient on your first account, so go back and do that.

 ## User Action 2:
 Make a new account and create a dish.
 Add any ingredients you would like in the kitchen to any category.
 Click on "Make a Meal!"
-Now, select the ingredient that you would like to make.
+Now, select the recipe that you would like to make.

 ## Login Screen
 ![ss1](https://github.com/ReventonC/COGS121Project/blob/master/screenshots/m5Screen1.png)